 Kevin has a degree in Media and Cultural Studies from Southampton Institute.
 Prior to joining us, Kevin worked in the mortgage industry with GE.
 He covers several areas of credit and in particular the impact of the credit crunch on consumers.

-Kevin Pearce is a Credit Analyst at checkmyfile
+Kevin is a Senior Credit Analyst at checkmyfile

 A credit building credit card is most often used by people that are either looking to improve their credit rating or take out their first credit card.